10 of Atlanta’s Best Breakfast Sandwiches

 Country Ham, Egg, & Gruyere Sandwich from THE CHASTAIN

 THE CHASTAIN (spelled in all caps because it’s so good you should be shouting about it) has quickly become one of the hottest restaurants in Buckhead, right near…you guessed it…Chastain Park.
 Their New American cuisine excels at lunch and dinner, but we’re obviously here to talk about their breakfast sandwich (see the title…and everything in this article up to this point).
+The Ham, Egg, and Cheese Sandwich has been described by my team as “strong” and “perfect,” and we eat for a living!
+They use thinly shaved Edwards Virginia Smokehouse Ham (almost like prosciutto), a crispy fried egg, and beautifully melty Gruyere cheese on a toasted English muffin.

 BBB from Bagelicious

+East Cobb is home to one of the most bona fide delis in Atlanta.
+While they’ve got all your deli favorites, one of the most satisfying orders is the BBB.
 The BBB is a bagel sandwich with egg, cheese, and your choice of corned beef, pastrami, or salami.
 Each meat option adds a salty and savory dimension to the mix and the cheese and egg complement it fantastically.
 A bagel sandwich is only as good as its bagel, and Bagelicious, as the name might suggest, makes one of the best bagels in the South.
 Enjoy the sandwich with a side of crispy and hearty potato latkes and you can go ahead and call it a day, because how could life get any better than this?

 Fried Egg, Bacon, Cheese from Star Provisions

 Star Provisions, from the same masterminds behind Michelin-winning Bacchanalia and W.H.
 Stiles Fish Camp, has an all-star lineup of soups, sandwiches, pastries, and more.
 They have multiple breakfast sandwiches, including this classic on a soft roll with cheddar cheese and bitter greens.
 The bacon is perfectly cooked and the roll is ideal for sopping up the beautifully-runny egg yolk.
 Plus, the greens are a nice inclusion to offset the standard tan/brown/sepia tones of most breakfast sandwiches.
-Come for the sandwich, stay for all the other treats and trinkets you can find around the storefront)
+Come for the sandwich, stay for all the other treats and trinkets you can find around the storefront).

 Lemon Pepper Chicken Biscuit from Bomb Biscuit Co.

+How can a breakfast sandwich possibly get more Atlanta than fried lemon pepper chicken on a homemade biscuit?
 Bomb Biscuit Co. is one of the hottest new spots in Inman Park, serving up all kinds of biscuit sandwiches and other breakfast staples.
 They’re well known for their Hot Honey Fried Chicken Biscuit, OG Cinnamon Roll, and The Classic (bacon, egg, and cheese), but the real star of the menu is the Lemon Pepper Chicken Biscuit.
+It stacks a buttermilk fried chicken thigh, drenched in housemade lemon pepper sauce, and pickles on a fresh and crispy biscuit.
+Sometimes lemon pepper is mostly just salt and pepper with a hint of lemon, but this is an extremely lemon-forward bite.
+The tart flavor beautifully contrasts the richness of the chicken and the biscuit.